How to Retire Early in New Zealand

 Consider investing in managed fundsWarning: Your capital (original investment) is at risk if you invest in managed funds.

 If you want to retire early, you may need to invest in something more aggressive right now to build up a nest egg.
-Your income itself won’t be enough, and the limited interest earnings made on term deposits won't provide much of a lifestyle unless you have millions of dollars in the bank.
+Your income itself won’t be enough, and the interest earnings made on term deposits won't provide much of a lifestyle unless you have millions of dollars in the bank.
 Managed funds offer the aggressiveness you need along with the flexibility to withdraw funds whenever you need.
 There are no penalties, and you can take more risk while reaping the rewards of the more aggressive investment.
 What can I do right now to help me retire early?

 What about KiwiSaver?
 Should I put my money into managed funds (or another investment) instead?